-The stun grenade, they told Euronews, is "an old model, so [it was] probably sold years back".
+The stun grenade, the group told Euronews, is "an old model, so [it was] probably sold years back."

-In 1978, when the country was still ruled by the pro-Western Shah, himself installed by the US and UK in a coup, Schermuly exported large quantities of non-lethal weaponry to Iran.
+In 1978, when the country was still ruled by the pro-Western Shah, Schermuly exported large quantities of non-lethal weaponry to Iran.

 At the time, the Shah was wrestling with mass civilian unrest in Iran, which culminated in the 1979 Islamic Revolution.

-Much of this equipment will have been used or fallen into disrepair, though there is the possibility some of it remains in use, as the above image suggests.
+Much of this equipment will have been used or fallen into disrepair, though there is the possibility some remains in use, as images spreading online suggest.